jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Goaline

 Techvolution gives us the power to upgrade our society.
-With this new philosophy, ordinary people on Main Street have the right and duty to upgrade our society with the almost magical possibilities of computers and the internet.
+With this new philosophy, every person on Main Street has the right and duty to upgrade their society with the almost magical possibilities of computers and the internet.

 Yet there is something missing.

-Techvolution is indeed the new politics of the Internt Age.
-But politics doesn't pay us money, generate electricity, or grow food to eat.
-To really work, play, and grow families in the Internet Age, we also must upgrade our economics.
-Only with a modernized way to earn a living will Main Street control their daily neccessities.
-And, since power is to politics what money is to finance, your personal choices are always your most potent political weapon.
+Techvolution is indeed the politics of the Internt Age.
+But politics doesn't open businesses, generate electricity, or grow food to eat.
+To really live in the Internet Age, we must also upgrade our economics.
+Only with a modernized way to work, play, and grow families will me and you ever be happy with our society like our ancestors were.

-With this in mind, a modern economy for the middle-class is the goaline the new philosophy of must fight for and defend.
+We'll change our economics by learning a familar lesson.
+Being a consumer or employee makes us just as poweless as being a Left/Right ideologue.
+Your true economic power comes by deciding who gets your labour and money.

+And just like in economics, to increase your economic influence, we must do it with levers of power that let you control exactly who you work for, whose products you buy, and under what terms you make these deals.
+This new economy is a place where individuals are as powerful as Big Business or Big Government.
+Making this Main Street so empowered is the goaline that Techvolution must fight for.

-Happily, you'll already living in the economy of the future.
+Happily, you'll already starting to live in the economy of the future.
+And we have the internet protagonists to thank for building it.

 ## Economic Upgrade

-Internet Age economics is centered on two simple facts: digital property doesn't expire and can be shared with anyone in the world.
-These features are like the thick fur that empower polar bears to live in the Artic.
-Meaning that because everyone, forever, can continually add to a single source of truth, like Wikipedia, means we can stop rewriting, reprinting, and rebuying sets of enclyclopedias every year.
+Internet Age economics is centered on two simple facts: digital property doesn't expire and it can be shared with anyone in the world.
+These innovations mean everyone, forever, can continually add to a single source of truth, like Wikipedia, instead of rewriting, reprinting, and rebuying enclyclopedias every year.

-I mean, if YouTube existed in Issac Newton's time, we'd all be learning about gravity from his videos.
+If YouTube existed in Issac Newton's time, we'd all be learning about gravity from his videos.

 If you can imagine how cool that is, you'll appreciate why the economic policy of the future is called digital mass-collaboration.

-But before we can learn about the economy of the future, we must understand the Industrial Age economy its trying to replace.
-As an added bonus we'll see where antagonists come from.
+But before we can learn more about the economy of tomorrow, we must understand the Industrial Age economy its going to replace.
+As a fun bonus, we'll also get to see where antagonists come from too.

 ## The Era of Mass-Production

 The Industrial Age started in the late 1700s.
-If you time travelled and "looked down" on society back then, you'd see much a different place then the world you're used to.
+If you time travelled and "looked down" on society back then, you'd see a much different.

 It was a time of mud roads, hand tools, and abacus calculators.
 Human perseverance and ingenuity filled in for very limited technology.
-Being hungry and sick, cold and tired was an all too common way of life back then.
+Being hungry, sick, and cold was an all too common way of life back then.

 This world is where Left/Right ideologies shined.
 You see, Left/Right writers like Adam Smith, Edmund Burke, and John Stuart Mill lived on the frontline like everyone else.
 They too never had running water, antibiotics, or fresh food in the winter.
-Feeling frontline pain motivated these philosopers to create the Industrial Age player god that was committed to turning the poverty of the 1700s into something so much better.
+Feeling frontline pain motivated these philosopers to create the Industrial Age player god.
+Conservatives and Progressives were very committed to curing their society's poverty.

-The same way we often dream of "Space Age" technology, the people inside the new Left/Right player god dreamed of year-round food supply, hot bath water, and communications that didn't need a horse.
-To get these technological wonders, the people of the 1700s upgraded society with an economic policy called mass-production.
+The same way we often dream of "Space Age" technology, the people inside the young Left/Right player god dreamed of year-round food supply, hot bath water, and communications that didn't need a horse.
+To get these technological wonders, player gods of the Industrial Age upgraded their society with an economic policy called mass-production.

-Good thing mass-production had already been seeded.
-The piston steam engine (1712) had already powered the world's first production lines.
-When inventors, engineers, and technicians make it stronger, they used steam engines to power wheels, lathes, drills, and presses.
-These machines worked together like clockwork to mass-producing clothes, newspapers, and trains.
-Although these were much faster than traditional manual labou, steam powered production still needed a lot of manpower.
+As fortune would have it, mass-production already seeded itself.
+The technology needed to mass produce anything, the piston steam engine (1712), was invented well before Left/Right were even born.
+As engineers, technicians and other protagonists make piston power stronger, they created steam and belt engines.
+These engines powered lathes, drills, and presses.
+These machines were put together like clockwork to mass-produce clothes, newspapers, and trains.
+However, although steam powered production was much faster than traditional manual labour, machines still needed a lot of manpower to work.

-That's why, throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs in villiages and towns to work at the thousands of factories being built around the cities of the world.
+That's why, throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs in villiages and towns to work at one of the many factories being built in the cities of the world.

 Look below, and you'll see how our factory bound ancestors worked.